rtCamp/nginx-helper/README.md

 Yes.
 When setting the URL structure in Nginx configuration file a trailing slash should always be added.

+**Q. How can I automatically purge cache when WooCommerce product stock reduces after purchase?**

+Nginx Helper now includes optional WooCommerce integration.
+If enabled, cache for purchased products will be purged automatically whenever stock is reduced after an order.

+To use it:

+1. Go to Nginx Helper → Settings → WooCommerce Options.
+2. Tick “Purge product cache on stock change or purchase”.

+This ensures customers always see up-to-date stock status without stale cache.

 ### FAQ - Nginx Redis Cache ###

 **Q. Can I override the redis hostname, port and prefix?**